efeaslanb/Pygame/README.md

-full code is uploaded on replit, click file to check it out
+Click on "CS11_PyGame_Project.py" and copy and paste url to check the full code out